NewEvolution/react-resources/REACT_BASICS.md

 }
 ```

-And more complex ones can be written in class syntax.
+More complex components can be written in class syntax.
 They _must_ have a `render` function which returns what they render to the DOM:
 ```javascript
 class Hello extends React.Component {
   render() {